awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-container-services.md

 1. Delete your container service if you're not using it to avoid incurring monthly charges\.
 For more information, see [Deleting Amazon Lightsail container services](amazon-lightsail-deleting-container-services.md)\.

-These are the general steps to manage your Lightsail container service if you plan to use container images from a public registry, like Docker Hub, in your deployment:
+These are the general steps to manage your Lightsail container service if you plan to use container images from a public registry in your deployment:

 1. Create your container service in your Lightsail account\.
 For more information, see [Creating Amazon Lightsail container services](amazon-lightsail-creating-container-services.md)\.

-1. Find container images that you want to use from a public registry, such as Amazon ECR Public Gallery or Docker Hub\.
+1. If you plan to use container images from a public registry, find container images from a public registry such as the Amazon ECR Public Gallery\.
 For more information about Amazon ECR Public, see [What Is Amazon Elastic Container Registry Public?](https://docs.aws.amazon.com/AmazonECR/latest/public/what-is-ecr.html) in the *Amazon ECR Public User Guide*\.
-For more information about Docker Hub, see [Docker Hub Quickstart](https://docs.docker.com/docker-hub/) in the *Docker documentation*\.

 1. Create a deployment in your container service that configures and launches your containers\.
 For more information, see [Creating and managing deployments for your Amazon Lightsail container services](amazon-lightsail-container-services-deployments.md)\.